astronomer/astronomer-cosmos/docs/dbt/configuration.rst

 Testing
 ----------------------

 By default, Cosmos will add a test after each model.
-This can be overriden using the ``test_behavior`` field.
+This can be overridden using the ``test_behavior`` field.
 The options are:

 - ``after_each`` (default): turns each model into a task group with two steps: run the model, and run the tests
 - ``after_all``: each model becomes a single task, and the tests only run if all models are run successfully